aws-samples/container-patterns/pattern/nginx-reverse-proxy-sidecar-ecs-fargate-task/index.md

 ---
-title: NGINX reverse proxy sidecar for a container hosted with Amazon ECS and AWS Fargate
+title: NGINX reverse proxy sidecar for a web container hosted with Amazon ECS and AWS Fargate
 description: >-
-  How to run a sidecar NGINX reverse proxy to offload heavy work and protect your containerized application from bad traffic.
+  How to run a sidecar NGINX reverse proxy to offload static file serving and protect your dynamic application code from bad traffic.
 filterDimensions:
   - key: tool
     value: cloudformation